 The second part of the chipboard embellishing process involves layering color and is only slightly less fun that hitting something with a mallet.
 Paint the chipboard with a base color – I used Plum Vineyard.
 Allow to dry.

-This is a fun Prima flower tip!
-There are always some color flowers in the package that aren't your favorite.
-Paint them.
 I painted a few that I didn't like so much – one with Pure Black and the other with Plum Vineyard.
 I did have a black glittery one that I liked and kept as-is.
+Your DIY Halloween necklace is close to being complete!

 Coat the entire chipboard piece with Mod Podge to seal and for some shiny fun.
 I owe you an apology for my photos, by the way.
 Trying to take a pic left handed sometimes . . . doesn't work.
 I think I had just had some coffee.